 Track requests with Application Insights

-Once you've added the SDK and published your Cloud Service to the Azure portal, track requests using Application Insights.
+After you've added the SDK and published your instance of Azure Cloud Services to the Azure portal, track requests by using Application Insights:

 Configure the Azure Diagnostics extension